jyotiyadav94/Data-Science-Roadmap/HR Round/Introduction.md

-Proejct2: Document Classification and Information Extraction:
+Proejct2: Document Classification and Information Extraction from documents:
 Model Development:
 * Developed a model to classify pages within PDF documents and extract information.
 * Used Multi-modal transformers to fine-tune the model on the custom datasets.
 Utilized to combine images and spatial information (text and bounding boxes).